If Islam was explained to me in a pub

-If it had not been for the Jews of Medina who intervened to shelter Muhammad who was on the run from his Meccan kin who wanted to kill him for promoting what they considered a hateful intolerant religion, Islam would have been literally dead on arrival.
+Uzza: In Medina lived three Jewish tribes.
+The Jews of Medina were a wealthy, prosperous community.
+They were also considered the intellectual class of the city.
+If it had not been for the Jews of Medina who intervened to shelter Muhammad, who was on the run from his Meccan kin who wanted to kill him for promoting what they considered a hateful intolerant religion, Islam would have been literally dead on arrival.

-When Muhammad sought refuge in the oasis city, he was welcomed by the Jews, in part, because he preached that the god of the Old Testament was the one and only god.
-They even entered into a covenant with him to come to his aid if the Muslim were attacked.
+Uzza: The hate would come later.
+When Muhammad sought refuge in the oasis city, he was welcomed by the Jews, in part, because he preached that the god of the Old Testament was the one and only God.
+They even entered into a covenant with him to come to his aid if the Muslims were attacked.
 In return, he signed a promise of non-aggression.

-Bob: So, what happened to make them hate each other?
+Bob: What happened to make them hate each other?

 Uzza: The three Jewish tribes of Medina did not see the rise of Islam as a threat to them until Muhammad and his followers developed an appetite for booty and started raiding the caravans that passed by the city on their way to and from Mecca.